Reviews

 Denzil Meyrick

 After studying politics, Denzil Meyrick worked as a police officer, distillery manager, freelance journalist, and company director.
-He is originally from Campbeltown in Argyll, but now lives with his wife Fiona on Loch Lomondside.
+He was one of the UK's bestselling crime novelists, originally from Campbeltown in Argyll, and author of the bestselling D.C.I.
+Daley series.
+He passed away in February 2025 at the age of 59.